flowmo-ai/open_ai_client/README.md

   #Modifies a run.
   result = api_instance.modify_run(body, thread_id, run_id)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling AssistantsApi->modify_run: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::AssistantsApi.new
+api_instance = OpenAIClient::AssistantsApi.new
-body = OpenAI::ModifyThreadRequest.new # ModifyThreadRequest |
+body = OpenAIClient::ModifyThreadRequest.new # ModifyThreadRequest |
 thread_id = 'thread_id_example' # String | The ID of the thread to modify.
 Only the `metadata` can be modified.